yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 german77 noticed that some items, such as the `stop` and `start` buttons, were not being disabled from interaction once the emulation process stopped, and [promptly fixed this erroneous behaviour](https://github.com/yuzu-emu/yuzu/pull/7662).

-german77 also went ahead and implemented the graphical elements needed to [report the battery levels](https://github.com/yuzu-emu/yuzu/pull/7735) of UDP controllers.
+He also went ahead and implemented the graphical elements needed to [report the battery levels](https://github.com/yuzu-emu/yuzu/pull/7735) of UDP controllers.
 While this code has been in yuzu's source for some time already, preparing the appropriate front-end graphics and the subsequent implementation into the UI had been pending tasks for a long time.

 {{< imgs